Home » My Child Suffers From Epilepsy: What Disability Tax Credits are Available?

 Disability Tax Credits for Epilepsy

 Epilepsy is a fairly common disorder in Canada, but a large proportion of people with epilepsy can live fairly normal lives.
-However, some people with epilepsy do need to change their lives drastically – or the lives of their children – in an effort to avoid and minimize the risks and impacts of seizures.
+However, some people with epilepsy do need to change their lives drastically – or the lives of their children – to avoid and minimize the risks and impacts of seizures.
 In these cases, the Disability Tax Credit may be available.

-• You must have a severe mental or physical impairment.
+- You must have a severe mental or physical impairment.

-• The impairment must affect you 90% or more of the time.
+- The impairment must affect you 90% or more of the time.

-• The impairment must be prolonged (lasting for more than 12 months).
+- The impairment must be prolonged (lasting for more than 12 months).

-• A medical practitioner must certify that the above is true.
+- A medical practitioner must certify that the above is true.

 As a general rule, children with Benign Rolandic Epilepsy (BREC) or absence seizures are not usually eligible, unless they also have a severe and prolonged physical or mental impairment concurrently.
-In addition, the child needs to firstly be eligible for the Canada Child Tax Benefit (CCTB).
+In addition, the child needs to first be eligible for the Canada Child Tax Benefit (CCTB).
 For more information regarding the CCTB, please see the CRA website.

 When and How to Apply